The Vanishing Beast: Chapter Eight

 “Friendly?”
 Lord Anghau asked.
 He stepped around Henry and patted Etta, who, by now, was throwing her entire body into her tail wagging.
 His voice sweetening as he cupped her large head in his hands, Lord Anghau said, “Etta here is the most spoiled dog in all of Tamarley.”

 Etta whuffed in response.
 While the sídhe set his clipboard down on the desk, Henry took a moment to look around, reasonably certain now that he wouldn’t be eaten the moment he let his guard down.
-They were in a lavish office, more ostentatious and more cluttered than everything Henry had seen so far.
+They were in a lavish office, somehow even more ostentatious than the rest of this building, but also more cluttered.
 Wide windows made up the far wall and overlooked the streets of a city that, though strikingly similar to the Tamarley Henry knew, differed in all the ways that mattered.

-When he turned toward Lord Anghau, he found the sídhe watching him, expression thoughtful.
+When he turned toward Lord Anghau, he found the sídhe watching him with a thoughtful expression.
 Lord Anghau gestured at the seat facing his desk, and Henry sat.
 He expected Lord Anghau to go around the desk and sit opposite him, but instead, the man crossed in front of Henry and simply leaned back against the desk, the edge of his boot resting against Henry’s.
-He studied Henry closely, staring until Henry shifted in his seat, uncomfortable.
+He studied Henry closely, staring until Henry shifted uneasily in his seat.
 Finally, he asked, “Are you really here to make a deal, Mr. Bell?
 You don’t have the usual look.”

 “What look is that?”
 Henry asked.